 How big does my earthmoving machine need to be for a practical assessment?

-Can be any size.
-Under current Work Health and Safety Regulations, the size and the capacity of the machine are not relevant to assessment.
-Anyone operating any type of earthmoving machinery needs to be competent.
+It can be any size.
+Under the current Work Health and Safety Regulations, the size and the capacity of the machine are not relevant to the assessment.
+Anyone operating any type of earthmoving machinery needs to be competent if they are to qualify for a ticket.
 This is not the same as in the previous 2008 Workplace Health and Safety Legislation where if a machine that was smaller than 2 litre the operator did not legally require a licence.

 Does my New Zealand Rollers, Tracks and Wheels cover me for machinery in Australia?

-No, the RTW is only an endorsement onto a NZ driving licence to drive a piece of machinery on the road.
-It does not cover any sort of operation of the machinery in the area of loadshifting, which is what the competencies and old licences are based upon in Australia.
+No, the RTW is only an endorsement onto an NZ driving licence to drive a piece of machinery on the road.
+It does not cover any sort of operation of the machinery in the area of load-shifting, which is what the competencies and old licences are based upon in Australia.

-If you have a certificate for any training you have done on a particular machine, you will need to put forward a recognised prior learning application form for consideration.
-We would then be able to look at that and see if anything could be done where we could organise a 1 day gap training course for you to bring your qualification through to the Australian Standard.
-If you only hold the RTW endorsement we can either undertake a 2 stage course done in conjunction with an employer if you currently have one, or a full training course with a view to an early assessment.
+If you have a certificate for any training you have done on a particular machine, for example, an excavator, bobcat or backhoe, you will need to put forward a recognised prior learning application form for consideration.
+We would then be able to look at that and see if we could organise a 1-day gap training earthmoving course for you to bring your qualification through to the Australian Standard.
+If you only hold the RTW endorsement, we can either undertake a 2-stage course done in conjunction with an employer if you currently have one, or a full earthmoving training course with a view to an early assessment.

 What do I need to drive a Piece of earth moving equipment on the road in QLD?

 When driving a tractor, backhoe, etc. on the road, the machine needs to be either road registered or a permit (or exemption) obtained to allow the machine to be on a road.

 The operator also needs the relevant earthmoving machinery (backhoe, bobcat, excavator, etc.) Licence (or competency card) along with a current QLD drivers licence.